inzamulsepoy/pycharm_installation-linux/README.md

 # pycharm_installation-linux
 Pycharm Installation and run from anywhere in linux

-#Dowload Pycharm Community Version from its official website<br>
+#Download Pycharm Community Version from its official website<br>
 exctract from the /home/user/Downloads directory<br>
-opne the exctrated directory<br>
+open the exctrated directory<br>
 go to bin folder<br>
 open terminal from there<br>
-write the command
+write the below command
 ```
 ./pycharm
 ```